A circular logo with a mountain design split into dark and light halves, with the word 'OBOMEI' beneath the mountain.

 About Obomei

-Obomei comes from two Japanese words:
+Obomei is formed from two Japanese words:

 Obomei is the shift from Oboro to Meikyō — from haze to clarity.